hueitan/javascript-sdk-design/README.md

 [Security] to invite users to upgrade in case of vulnerabilities.
 ```

 In addition, [commit-message-emoji](https://github.com/dannyfritz/commit-message-emoji) uses an emoji to explain the commit's changes itself.
+Find the best suitable format or [changelog generator tool](https://github.com/topics/changelog) for your project.

 ## Namespace